fireship-io/fireship.io/hugo/content/lessons/firebase-quickstart/index.md

 firebase serve
 ```

-When initializing the project, select *hosting* and and *emulators*.
+When initializing the project, select *hosting* and *emulators*.
 Select YES for single page application, then choose the defaults for all other options.
 After running the serve command, you should see your site on `http://localhost:5000` in the browser.

 💡 Optional.
 It's also a good idea to install the [Firebase Explorer VS Code](https://marketplace.visualstudio.com/items?itemName=jsayol.firebase-explorer) extension.